KlosStepan/cnb-react-interview/README.md

 - Interview application running on http://momence.stkl.cz.
 - Proxy to circumvent CORS on frontend (used in HTTP GET calls, read on) running on http://cors-proxy.stkl.cz.

-## Run Application Locally (via this GitHub repository)
+## Run Application Locally - via GitHub Repository
 ```bash
 git clone https://github.com/KlosStepan/cnb-react-interview
 npm install
 npm start
 ```

-## Aplication Key Takeaways Overview
+## Aplication Key Takeaways - Overview
 - We use **Reactstrap**  - grid(Row, Col, Container), Modal, Dropdown, Input etc. becuase it's industry status quo ([maybe I'm a boomer though](https://mui.com)).
 - Proxying API call https://www.cnb.cz/en/financial-markets/foreign-exchange-market/central-bank-exchange-rate-fixing/central-bank-exchange-rate-fixing/daily.txt - not accessible on frontend due to CORS restrictions on browser side.
-We do have to tunnel request via proxy (cors-proxy) and add header `Access-Control-Allow-Origin: *` on our backend while rewrapping and forwarding CNB's reponses.
+We do have to tunnel request via proxy (cors-proxy) and add header `Access-Control-Allow-Origin: *` on our backend while rewrapping and forwarding CNB's reponses back to us.
 - In useEffect() do proxied call via.
 Axios, proceed to parsing, preparations and storing.
 Fetched data is then stored as `[{Currency}, {Currency}, ...]` for table row components.
 - Extensive use of array arrow functions for convenience and elegance `{list.map=>((curr: Currency)=> <Comp curr.sth.../>)}`.
 - We store data via **Redux** to access storage in declarative way and avoid storage problems that might emerge.